Lithium-ion capacitor: Comparison to other technologies

 Batteries, EDLC and LICs each have different strengths and weaknesses, making them useful for different categories of applications.

 Energy storage devices are characterized by three main criteria: power density (in W/kg), energy density (in W⋅h/kg) and cycle life (no. of charge cycles).

 LIC's have higher power densities than batteries, and are safer than lithium-ion batteries, in which thermal runaway reactions may occur.

 Compared to the electric double-layer capacitor (EDLC), the LIC has a higher output voltage.
 Although they have similar power densities, the LIC has a much higher energy density than other supercapacitors.
 The Ragone plot in figure 1 shows that LICs combine the high energy of LIBs with the high power density of EDLCs.

 The cycle life performance of LICs is much better than batteries and but is not near that of EDLCs.
 Some LIC's have a longer cycle life but this is often at the cost of a lower energy density.

 In conclusion, the LIC will probably never reach the energy density of a lithium-ion battery and never reach the combined cycle life and power density of a supercapacitor.
 Therefore, it should be seen as a separate technology with its own uses and applications.

+LiC and LiB temperature performance

+Lithium-ion capacitors offer superior performance in cold environments compared to traditional lithium-ion batteries.
+As demonstrated in recent studies, LiCs can maintain approximately 50% of their capacity at temperatures as low as -10 °C under high discharge rates (7.5C).
+In contrast, lithium-ion batteries experience a significant reduction in capacity, dropping to around 50% capacity at just 5 °C under the same conditions.
+This makes LiCs particularly suitable for applications in cold climates or where the temperature fluctuates widely.

 Applications

 Lithium-ion capacitors are fairly suitable for applications which require a high energy density, high power densities and excellent durability.
 Since they combine high energy density with high power density, there is no need for additional electrical storage devices in various kinds of applications, resulting in reduced costs.

 Potential applications for lithium-ion capacitors are, for example, in the fields of wind power generation systems, uninterruptible power source systems (UPS), voltage sag compensation, photovoltaic power generation, energy recovery systems in industrial machinery, electric and hybrid vehicles and transportation systems.

-One important potential end-use of HIC(hybrid ion capacitor) devices is in regenerative braking.
+One important potential end-use of HIC (hybrid ion capacitor) devices is in regenerative braking.
 Regenerative braking energy harvesting from trains, heavy automotive, and ultimately light vehicles represents a huge potential market that remains not fully exploited due to the limitations of existing secondary battery and supercapacitor (electrochemical capacitor and ultracapacitor) technologies.